AlexSzen/sw-irradiance/README.md

 ## Setup the data

 - Download data from the stanford repo, which totals 6.5TB.
-Following are the link for different years.
+Following are the links to download data for different years.
   * 2010: https://purl.stanford.edu/vk217bh4910
   * 2011: https://purl.stanford.edu/jc488jb7715
   * 2012: https://purl.stanford.edu/dc156hp0190